jazzband/django-polymorphic/README.rst

     class ResearchProject(Project):
         supervisor = models.CharField(max_length=30)

-Define serializers for each polymorphic model the way you did it when you used django-rest-framework:
+Define serializers for each polymorphic model the way you did it when you used ``django-rest-framework``:

 .. code-block:: python